Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Results

-In Table \ref{tab:transfer}, we provide insights into transfer learning by comparing the performance of different upstream pretraining methods.
-Compared to the training from scratch, pretraining under traditional single-dataset with AMOS CT (15 organs) or KiTS (kidney \& tumor) show improved performance when a small amount of downstream data (1\%-10\%) is used.
-However, the performance gains saturate as the volume of downstream task data increases (50\%-100\%).
-Notably, KiTS pretraining even underperforms training from scratch when 100\% of downstream data is used.
-In contrast, the improvements offered by the universal paradigm, including DoDNet, CLIP-Driven, and Hermes, are substantial.
-Particularly, our proposed Hermes achieves significant improvements under both limited (1\%-10\%) and abundant (50\%-100\%) downstream data settings.
-These findings highlight the merit of the universal medical image segmentation paradigm, suggesting that enhanced upstream task diversity could boost transfer learning in downstream tasks.
+Table \ref{tab:transfer} compares the efficacy of different transfering methods.
+Traditional single-dataset pretraining with AMOS CT (15 organs) or KiTS (kidney \& tumor) shows improved performance with a small amount of downstream data (1\%-10\%), but these gains saturate as the volume of downstream task data increases (50\%-100\%).
+Notably, KiTS pretraining even lags behind training from scratch when using the full data.
+In contrast, the improvements offered by the universal paradigm, including DoDNet, CLIP-Driven, and Hermes, consistently outperform single-dataset transfer.
+Despite DeSD's self-supervised pretraining on a larger dataset, Hermes exhibits superior transferability across all data volumes.
+Hermes particularly excels in both constrained (1\%-10\%) and abundant (50\%-100\%) data scenarios, demonstrating the value of upstream task diversity in enhancing transfer learning for downstream medical image segmentation tasks.

 \textbf{Incremental learning.} We test model performance in a more challenging scenario that requires the model to retain knowledge from previous tasks while learning new ones.
-For all three compared methods, incremental learning is accomplished by keeping the backbone fixed and finetuning only the new task conditions.
-From Table \ref{tab:transfer}, Hermes stands out by delivering superior performance under very limited data conditions (1\%-10\%), even exceeding the transfer learning results from AMOS CT or KiTS.
-When prepared with an abundance of data, Hermes' performance remains competitive with that of full model tuning.
-This incremental learning ability of Hermes emphasizes the strength of the backbone learned during the diverse upstream universal training, leading to support for new downstream medical tasks.
+For all four compared methods, incremental learning is accomplished by keeping the backbone fixed and finetuning only the new task conditions.
+Table \ref{tab:transfer} shows that Hermes excels in this setting, particularly under limited data conditions (1\%-10\%), even outperforming transfer learning results from AMOS CT and KiTS.
+With ample data, Hermes maintains competitive performance comparable to that of full model tuning.
+This capability highlights the strength of the backbone's representation learning, fostered during diverse upstream universal training, and shows Hermes' adaptability to new downstream medical tasks.